Georgia Caine: Early career

-Born in San Francisco, California in 1876, the daughter of two Shakespearean actors, George Caine and the former Jennie Darragh, she travelled with them when they toured the country.
+Caine was born in San Francisco, California, in 1876, the daughter of two Shakespearean actors, George Caine and the former Jennie Darragh.
+As a child, she travelled with them when they toured the country.
 Caine left school at the age of 17 to join a Shakespearean repertory company.
 She made her Broadway debut in 1899 as the star of the musical A Reign of Error.
-Caine continued to perform continuously on Broadway as a star or featured performer, primarily in musicals, until the mid-1930s, including in George M. Cohan's Little Nellie Kelly, as well as his Mary, and The O'Brien Girls,.
+Caine continued to perform continuously on Broadway as a star or featured performer, primarily in musicals, until the mid-1930s, including in George M. Cohan's Little Nellie Kelly, as well as his Mary, and The O'Brien Girls.
 She appeared in Franz Lehár's The Merry Widow both on Broadway and in London.

 Caine was often written about by theater columnists until the 1930s, when her star had started to fade.
 She made her last Broadway appearance in 1935, in Damon Runyon and Howard Lindsay's A Slight Case of Murder.

 Film career

 With her stage career fading, Caine took advantage of the advent of talking pictures to change her focus and moved to California to work in Hollywood.
 In 1930, Caine made her first film, Good Intentions, and in the next twenty years appeared in 83 films, mostly playing character roles - mothers, aunts, and older neighbors - although she occasionally played against type, such as when she was a streetwalker in Camille (1936).
 Many of her parts were small and she did not receive screen credit for them.
-Appearing as Barbara Stanwyck's evil mother in Remember The Night (1940), she became part of Sturges' unofficial "stock company" of character actresses, appearing in seven other films written by Sturges: Christmas in July, The Miracle of Morgan's Creek, Hail the Conquering Hero, The Great Moment, Unfaithfully Yours, The Beautiful Blonde from Bashful Bend and The Sin of Harold Diddlebock.
+Appearing as Barbara Stanwyck's evil mother in Remember the Night (1940), she became part of Sturges' unofficial "stock company" of character actresses, appearing in seven other films written by Sturges: Christmas in July, The Miracle of Morgan's Creek, Hail the Conquering Hero, The Great Moment, Unfaithfully Yours, The Beautiful Blonde from Bashful Bend and The Sin of Harold Diddlebock.

 Caine made her final film appearance in 1950, at the age of 73, in Kiss Tomorrow Goodbye.